oconpa/hugoHosting/content/prereq/c9/_index.md

 ___

-1. Goto your AWS console via this link: https://aws.amazon.com/
+1. Go to your AWS console via this link: https://aws.amazon.com/

-2. Search up 'Cloud 9' in the search bar, and click on the first option.
+2. Search up 'Cloud 9' in the search bar and click on the first option.

 3. Click 'Create Environment'